IQ classification

-IQ classification is the practice by Intelligence quotient (IQ) test publishers of labeling IQ score ranges with category names such as "superior" or "average".
+IQ classification is the practice of categorizing human intelligence, as measured by intelligence quotient (IQ) tests, into categories such as "superior" and "average".

-The current scoring method for all IQ tests is the "deviation IQ".
-In this method, an IQ score of 100 means that the test-taker's performance on the test is at the median level of performance in the sample of test-takers of about the same age as was used to norm the test.
-An IQ score of 115 means performance one standard deviation above the median, a score of 85 performance, one standard deviation below the median, and so on.
-Deviation IQs are now used for standard scoring of all IQ tests in large part because they allow a consistent definition of IQ for both children and adults.
-By the current "deviation IQ" definition of IQ test standard scores, about two-thirds of all test-takers obtain scores from 85 to 115, and about 5 percent of the population scores above 125.
+With the usual IQ scoring methods, an IQ score of 100 means that the test-taker's performance on the test is of average performance in the sample of test-takers of about the same age as was used to norm the test.
+An IQ score of 115 means performance one standard deviation above the mean, while a score of 85 means performance one standard deviation below the mean, and so on.
+This "deviation IQ" method is used for standard scoring of all IQ tests in large part because they allow a consistent definition of IQ for both children and adults.
+By the existing "deviation IQ" definition of IQ test standard scores, about two-thirds of all test-takers obtain scores from 85 to 115, and about 5 percent of the population scores above 125 (i.e. normal distribution).

-Lewis Terman and other early developers of IQ tests noticed that most child IQ scores come out to approximately the same number regardless of testing procedure.
-All IQ tests show a slight variation in scores even when the same person takes the same test multiple times.
-IQ scores also slightly differ for a test-taker taking tests from more than one publisher at the same age.
-The various test publishers do not use uniform names or definitions for IQ score classifications.
+When IQ testing was first created, Lewis Terman and other early developers of IQ tests noticed that most child IQ scores come out to approximately the same number regardless of testing procedure.
+Variability in scores can occur when the same individual takes the same test more than once.
+Further, a minor divergence in scores can be observed when an individual takes tests provided by different publishers at the same age.
+There is no standard naming or definition scheme employed universally by all test publishers for IQ score classifications.

 Even before IQ tests were invented, there were attempts to classify people into intelligence categories by observing their behavior in daily life.
-Those other forms of behavioral observation are still important for validating classifications based primarily on IQ test scores.
-Both intelligence classification by observation of behavior outside the testing room and classification by IQ testing depend on the definition of "intelligence" used in a particular case and on the reliability and error of estimation in the classification procedure.
+Those other forms of behavioral observation were historically important for validating classifications based primarily on IQ test scores.
+Some early intelligence classifications by IQ testing depended on the definition of "intelligence" used in a particular case.
+Contemporary IQ test publishers take into account reliability and error of estimation in the classification procedure.